pruett/ruby-patterns/patterns/observer.md

     # all observers called by their update method
   end
 end
 ...
 ```

-The *Observer Pattern* is nice way to keep **observer(s)** and their **subject** from tangling up.
+The *Observer pattern* is nice way to keep **observer(s)** and their **subject** from tangling up.
 It is important to keep in mind the interface between the two and the level of complexity that should exist.